 Vancouver is a foodie city.
 That’s not just our opinion: last year it was named one of the Top 15 foodie capitals of the world by CN Traveller.
 Anyone who has ever eaten in the British Columbia capital can see (or taste) why it deserves this accolade.

 Vancouver’s food and drink scene is so expansive, even the biggest appetites can’t gorge on everything during one trip.
 To make it easier to plan your foodie itinerary, we’ve rounded-up the dishes Vancouver is best known for and where to find them.

 Situated on the Pacific coast, fresh seafood is literally within arm’s reach.
 Seafood fans will find a plethora of choices, ranging from everyday dishes such as salmon right through to exquisite shellfish.
 Most notably the Spot Prawn.
-Considered such a delicacy that every year it gets its own festival with cooking demos, kids’ corners and limited edition spot prawn dishes available at local restaurants.
+Considered such a delicacies that every year it gets its own festival with cooking demos, kids’ corners and limited edition spot prawn dishes available at local restaurants.

 The neighbourhoods around False Creek – such as Yaletown and the West End – are both brimming with seafood restaurants.
 Restaurants such as Blue Water Café, Rodney’s Oyster Bar and Miku are constantly making top 10 lists across the city.

 Asian and Ethnic Cuisine